 Blueberry Muffin Biscotti

-I love eating biscotti for breakfast!
-And this Blueberry Muffin Biscotti is the perfect morning biscotti.
-Dip it in coffee or tea for a sweet treat mid morning.
+I love eating biscotti for breakfast, and this Blueberry Muffin Biscotti is the perfect morning biscotti.
+Filled with juicy dried blueberries, a hint of cinnamon and that perfect signature crunch, it's perfect for dipping in coffee or tea for a sweet treat mid morning.

-If you love biscotti as much as I do, be sure to check out some of my other favorite biscotti recipes like my Chocolate Malt Biscotti, Glazed Oatmeal Raisin Biscotti, or my Rosemary Lemon Ginger Biscotti.
+If you love biscotti as much as I do, be sure to check out some of my other favorite biscotti recipes like my Chocolate Malt Biscotti, Glazed Oatmeal Raisin Biscotti, Cranberry Orange Biscotti with Sourdough Discard, or Simple Chocolate Espresso Biscotti.

 Why You'll Love This Recipe

-Cookies for Breakfast: This makes the perfect biscotti for breakfast on those days when you’re treating yourself and having dessert for breakfast or even just enjoying it right after breakfast with your tea or coffee.
+• Cookies for Breakfast: This makes the perfect biscotti for breakfast on those days when you’re treating yourself and having dessert for breakfast or even just enjoying it for brunch with your tea or coffee.

-Light & Crispy: This biscotti is crispy, lightly sweetened, with a hint of cinnamon.
+• Light & Crispy: This biscotti is crispy, lightly sweetened, with a hint of cinnamon.
 I use dried blueberries in this biscotti so it keeps it really crisp, as fresh blueberries can have too much moisture for a dessert that is supposed to be crispy, like biscotti.
-That’s why I use dried blueberries.
-And the dried blueberries I use are made by Food to Live and I’m obsessed with these, they are one of my favorite sweet treats, I eat them like candy sometimes because they are so good!

-Make Ahead: I love making biscotti as it's a great make ahead dessert.
+• Make Ahead: I love making biscotti as it's a great make ahead dessert.
 Because of it's crispy texture it is perfect when it just sits out on the counter.
 So, if you are making things for a party or brunch the following day, then biscotti is a great choice!
+Also try Eggless Coconut Chocolate Chip Biscotti for another great biscotti reicpe.

 Ingredients